 When people give, they expect their time, money, or other resources to be used responsibly, effectively, and ethically to achieve a positive outcome.
 Similarly, charity beneficiaries place their trust and confidence in charities to provide support and assistance and to impact their lives and their communities.

 Sometimes, this passion for what we believe in can be directed negatively and vociferously at charity leaders if we feel the charity is not meeting the high standards we expect of it.
-Whilst Helen Stephenson was right to point out that, as a regulator, the Commission's position is not to spare charity leaders scrutiny for the decisions they make or the way they work, the spotlight on them has, as we have all seen, intensified in recent years, particularly with the explosion of social media as a means for communicating without barriers.
+Whilst Helen Stephenson was right to point out that, as a regulator, the Commission's position is not to spare charity leaders scrutiny for the decisions they make or the way they work, the spotlight on them has, as we have all seen, intensified in recent years, particularly with the explosion of social media as a means for charities to communicate without barriers.
 At times, this has, arguably, stretched beyond legitimate scrutiny and strayed into the very personal or become overcharged and divisive.

 When we talk about charity leaders, we mean not only paid employees, particularly those in a senior management role, but also charity trustees.